-2.17 Government grants
+2.16 Government grants

 The Corporation and its subsidiary received financial assistance under government incentive programs for exploration expenses and for investments in facilities.
-Government grants are recognized initially as government grants receivable at fair value when there is reasonable assurance that it will be received and that the Corporation will comply with the conditions associated with the grant.
-Grants are recognized as a reduction of the related expenditures (in the statements of financial position or statements of income (loss) depending on the nature of the expenditures).
+Government grants are recognized initially as government grants receivable at fair value when there is reasonable assurance that it will be received, and that the Corporation will comply with the conditions associated with the grant.
+Grants are recognized as a reduction of the related expenditures (in the statements of financial position or statements of loss and comprehensive loss depending on the nature of the expenditures).